-Another great sexercise for strength is the glute bridge (pelvic floor alert!).
-This exercise involves lifting your core from the ground and back down.
+Another great sexercise for strength is the glute bridge (pelvic floor alert!) which involves lifting your core from the ground and back down.

 - Lie down face up with your knees bent and your arms on your sides.

-- Slowly lift your hips until your knees, abs and chest form a straight line.
+- Slowly lift your hips until your knees, abs, and chest form a straight line.
 Hold for a few seconds and go slowly back down.